reduxjs/react-redux/README.md

 As of React Native 0.18, React Redux 5.x should work with React Native.
 If you have any issues with React Redux 5.x on React Native, run `npm ls react` and make sure you don’t have a duplicate React installation in your `node_modules`.
 We recommend that you use `npm@3.x` which is better at avoiding these kinds of issues.

-If you are on an older version of React Native, you’ll need to keep using [React Redux 3.x branch and documentation](https://github.com/reduxjs/react-redux/tree/v3.1.0) because of [this problem](https://github.com/facebook/react-native/issues/2985).

 ## Documentation